Microchip-MPLAB-Harmony/reference_apps/apps/sam_e54_cult/same54_sdcard_usb_audio_player/readme.md

 - The user interface should respond to touch events and you should be able to select next or rewind tracks for playing, increase or decrease volume level, and select the particular track.

 ## Comments:
-- This application is developed by modifying a drv_wm8904.c file.
+- This application is developed by modifying a drv_wm8904.c and i2s.h file.
-If you need to reconfigure or regenerate this demo using the MHC, make sure you don't replace this file.
+If you need to reconfigure or regenerate this demo using the MHC, make sure you don't replace these file.
 This issue is expected to be fixed in the future Harmony "audio" repo release.
 - This application demo builds and works out of box by following the instructions above in "Running the Demo" section.
 If you need to enhance/customize this application demo, you need to use the MPLAB Harmony v3 Software framework.
 Refer links below to setup and build your applications using MPLAB Harmony.
 	- [How to Setup MPLAB Harmony v3 Software Development Framework](https://www.microchip.com/mymicrochip/filehandler.aspx?ddocname=en1000821)
 	- [How to Build an Application by Adding a New PLIB, Driver, or Middleware to an Existing MPLAB Harmony v3 Project](http://ww1.microchip.com/downloads/en/DeviceDoc/How_to_Build_Application_Adding_PLIB_%20Driver_or_Middleware%20_to_MPLAB_Harmony_v3Project_DS90003253A.pdf)

 ## Revision:
+- v1.3.0 - Regenerated and tested application
 - v1.2.0 - Regenerated and tested application
 - v1.1.0 released demo application